GilaCMS/docs/source/schemas.md

 - **parent** (string)

-The parennt package.
+The parent theme.
 Used only by themes.

 - **options** (object)

-An array of options that uses this package.
-They use the [Field Schema](#field-schema).
+An array of fields that uses this package as options.
+See [Field Schema](#field-schema).

 - **permissions** (object)

-An image path to display as logo.
+A list of new permissions that this package uses.
 Used only by packages.

 Example
 ```